 If pacifists can’t claim combative protesters are undercover police, then they often call them “spoiled” or “middle-class white men,” despite the fact that it’s usually the underclass of all genders and races that uses these tactics and pacifists are usually spoiled and middle or upper class and primarily white.
 The most aggressive rioters in the UK Student movement, for example, were women and the most aggressive in the Oakland riots, (which led to the first indictment of an on-duty pig for murder in California) were minorities most directly affected by police terror.
 The Black Bloc in Oakland also had a feminist and queer bloc.
 Yet many pacifists at that time still made the claim that those being violent were white males.
 The same occurred when indigenous people, immigrants, and anarchists fought with police and destroyed property (including a branch of the Royal Bank of Canada, which was a sponsor) to protest the 2010 Vancouver Olympic games.
 Many pacifists claimed it was “privileged white, male anarchists” endangering more “vulnerable people” and they linked arms to protect private property and prevent riots.

 There were also the 2009 riots in response to the G20 in Pittsburgh wherein the queer anarchist block was the most violent and combative according to Gelderloos.
-At the Queers Fucking Queers action event, queer people started an illegal dance party, attacked police, and smashed an American Apparel and a bank.
+At the Queers Fucking Queers action event, queer people started an illegal dance party, attacked police, and smashed an American Apparel store and a bank.
 In the 1969 Stonewall riots queers, gays, lesbians, and transgender folks also battled with cops.
 Queers have also beat up transphobic frat boys and on May 16, 2010 “masked queers” threw torches into the home of a man who murdered transwoman, Dana Larkin.
 There are also individuals like Marius Mason who entered prison as Marie and transitioned to Marius in prison.
 Marius was an Earth Liberation Front activist sentenced to 22 years for burning Michigan State University property for its research on GM crops, as well as burning commercial logging equipment that caused $4 million in damage.
 (Marius’ husband ratted her out.)

 Some pacifists will also revert to calling rioters and others who use combative tactics as “outside agitators” even when those rioting are residents of the town they are rioting in.
 Gelderloos explains “Delegitimizing rioters as outside agitators, and equating the categories of “anarchist” and “outside agitator” is nothing but the regurgitation of a longstanding government smear tactic.
 The government used it when anti-capitalist struggles heated up after WWI to justify the Palmer Raids and their deportation of thousands of anarchist immigrants.
 And they used it again during the Red Scare to go after the Communists,” (page 164).